Delta Branding and Marketing

 With the help of a marketing consultant, the Delta Conservancy and Delta Protection Commission met with community members and business owners throughout the Delta to collect ideas for the Delta brand.
 Three different logos, taglines, and colors were taken to the community for discussion, and from those meetings the final Delta logo was developed and approved by the Commission and Conservancy Boards.

 5-Year Delta Marketing Plan

-Each of these strategies has suggested actions for the Delta community to take to bolster recreation and tourism to the Delta region and is organized by costs (low to high).
-The plan also lays out potential promotional campaign, social media, and search engine optimization strategies.
+Each of these strategies is organized by cost and has suggested actions to bolster recreation and tourism in the Delta.
+The plan also lays out strategies for a promotional campaign, social media, and search engine optimization.

 Visit CA Delta Website

-The Task Force, also in conjunction with the contractor, has developed a new recreation and tourism website for the Delta, visitcadelta.com.
-The website highlights the numerous activities and businesses in the Delta and provides a directory and map to help visitors easily find what they are looking for, whether it be bird watching spots, where to store their boat, or even get a coffee.
+The Delta Marketing Task Force helped to develop a new recreation and tourism website for the Delta: visitcadelta.com (web link).
+The website highlights the many activities and businesses in the Delta and provides a directory and map to help visitors easily find what they are looking for, from bird-watching spots and boat storage, to restaurants or coffee shops.
 The website also has an event calendar and stories about Delta life, history, agriculture, and ecology.

 The 5-Year Marketing Plan outlined the need for improved signage in the Delta.
 With funding from the Delta Stewardship Council (web link), the Delta Conservancy initiated a planning effort to develop the Delta Sign Plan and collaboratively design various signs for the Delta.
 The Delta Conservancy and Delta Protection Commission (web link) conducted a robust outreach effort of five public meetings and direct outreach to Delta organizations to ensure local input in the Sign Plan efforts.